jeffpar/pcjs.v1/disks/pc/apps/microsoft/winword/README.md

 Microsoft Word for Windows
 ---

-Demos are available for these versions of [Microsoft Word for Windows](https://en.wikipedia.org/wiki/Microsoft_Word#Word_for_Windows):
+Information is available for these versions of [Microsoft Word for Windows](https://en.wikipedia.org/wiki/Microsoft_Word#Word_for_Windows):

 * [Microsoft Word for Windows 2.0c](2.0c/)